Cork (material): History

 Cork is a natural material used by humans for over 5,000 years.
-It is a material whose applications have been known since antiquity, especially in floating devices and as stopper for beverages, mainly wine, whose market, from the early twentieth century, had a massive expansion, particularly due to the development of several cork-based agglomerates.
+It is a material whose applications have been known since antiquity, especially in floating devices and as stoppers for beverages, mainly wine, whose market, from the early twentieth century, had a massive expansion, particularly due to the development of several cork-based agglomerates.

 In China, Egypt, Babylon, and Persia from about 3000 BC, cork was already used for sealing containers, fishing equipment, and domestic applications.
 In ancient Greece (1600 to 1100 years BC) cork was used in footwear, to manufacture a type of sandals attached to the foot by straps, generally leather and with a sole in cork or leather.

 In the second century AD, a Greek physician, Dioscorides, noted several medical applications of cork, mainly for hair loss treatment.
 Nowadays, the majority of people know cork for its use as stoppers in wine bottles.
 The innovation of using cork as stopper can be traced back to the late 17th century, attributed to Dom Pierre Pérignon.
 Cork stoppers were adopted in 1729 by Ruinart and in 1973 by Moët et Chandon.